declare-lab/M2H2-dataset/README.md

-# M2H2: A Multimodal Multiparty Hindi Dataset For HumorRecognition in Conversations
+# M2H2: A Multimodal Multiparty Hindi Dataset For Humor Recognition in Conversations

 :zap: :zap: :zap: Baseline Codes will be released soon!